ahmed-ashraff/OMPIStore/README.md

-# Distributed Key-Value Store
+# OMPIStore

 ## Overview
-This project is a **distributed and parallel key-value store** implemented using **MPI (Message Passing Interface)** and **OpenMP**.
+OMPIStore is a **distributed and parallel key-value store** implemented using **MPI (Message Passing Interface)** and **OpenMP**.
 It allows multiple clients to interact with a distributed system consisting of a coordinator and multiple nodes.
 The system supports basic CRUD operations (Create, Read, Update, Delete) and uses a **Two-Phase Commit (2PC)** protocol to ensure consistency across nodes.

 The key-value store is designed to be:
 - **Distributed**: Data is stored across multiple nodes.